 After I felt comfortable decorating sugar cookies, I began to want all of the fun tools to try new techniques with the royal icing.
 I wanted more cookie cutters, Dough E-Z mat, Pico projector, airbrush, cookie stencils, Stencil Genie, and all the other gadgets that I saw my mentors using.
 That’s when my interest in stencils began.
 I ordered from several stencil vendors.
 Then I realized that I could cut my own custom stencils with a personal cutting machine and I started off on a new crafty adventure.
 I joined a stencil group on Facebook and learned a few things about what cutting machines can do.
 I bought a cutting machine, started to learn the design software, and began sharing my knowledge with the group.
 They were learning from my posts and I was really enjoying answering their questions.

 That led me where I am at today.
 I am known for being crafty.
 I am one of those people who see something and say, “Why do I need to buy that, when I can make it myself?”
 These are famous last words on so many projects that I have attempted.
-I still buy a few stencils, especially the very intricate stencils that take a long time to create, but I make most of my own now.
+I still buy a few stencils if I love the design, but I make most of my own now.

-I enjoy to sharing the stencil making process with people who want to learn.
+I enjoy sharing the stencil making process with people who want to learn.
 I love to see it when someone has one of those “lightbulb” moments and really understands it.
 If you want to learn, you have come to the right place.
 I promise to save you lots of frustrating moments and the urge to throw your computer and cutting machine out the window!
-Come along and you’ll be cutting your own stencils in no time!
+Come along, join The Colorful Cookie Club and you’ll be cutting your own stencils in no time!